 Dr. Luca Caracciolo (FAU Erlangen-Nuremberg)

-The most exciting and challenging aspect of his research is to use provenance and sediment composition in different fields, especially those related to the O&G and geothermal industry for enhanced interpretation of facies heterogeneity, reservoir connectivity, diagenetic environments and their influence on fluid migration.
-Combining both academic and industry experience, he had the chance to work and publish in areas dislocated in all continents including Europe, North and South America, Africa, SE Asia, Australia and New Zealand.
-He’s actively involved in industry projects and training of professionals from the O&G industry.
+The applied side of his research involves provenance and sediment composition in different fields, especially those related to the O&G and geothermal industry for enhanced interpretation of facies heterogeneity, reservoir connectivity, diagenetic environments and their influence on fluid migration.
+Combining both academic and industry experience, I had the chance to work and publish in areas dislocated in all continents including Europe, North and South America, Africa, SE Asia, Australia and New Zealand.
+I’m actively involved in industry projects and training of professionals from the O&G industry.
 He is actively involved in industry projects and training of professionals from the O & G industry.
-Chief editor for the special volume of Sedimentary Geology „Sediment generation and provenance: process and pathways “ and the forthcoming ‚Sediment Generation and Sediment Routing Systems‘ on Earth Science Reviews.
+Chief editor for the special volume of sedimentary geology “ sediment generation and provenance: process and pathways “ and the forthcoming ‚Sediment Generation and Sediment Routing Systems‘ on Earth Science Reviews.

 Dr. Linda M. Bonnell (Geocosm LCC)